Baldwin V of Flanders

 Baldwin V (c.
-1012 – 1 September 1067) was Count of Flanders from 1035 until his death.
-He secured the personal union between the counties of Flanders and Hainaut and maintained close links to the Anglo-Saxon monarchy, which was overthrown by his son-in-law, William the Conqueror, near the end of his life.
+19 August 1012– 1 September 1067) was Count of Flanders from 1035 until his death.
+He secured the personal union between the counties of Flanders and Hainaut and maintained close links to the English monarchy, which was overthrown by his son-in-law, William the Conqueror, near the end of his life.

 Family

-Baldwin was born into the House of Flanders, the son of Baldwin IV of Flanders and Ogive of Luxembourg.
-Baldwin married Adela, daughter of King Robert II of France, in 1028 in Amiens; at her instigation he rebelled against his father but in 1030 peace was sworn and the old count continued to rule until his death.

-The couple had three children: Baldwin VI (1030–1070), Matilda (c.
-1031–1083), who was married to William the Conqueror, and Robert I (c.
-1033–1093).
+Baldwin was the son of Baldwin IV of Flanders and Ogive of Luxembourg.
+In 1028 Baldwin married Adela of France, daughter of King Robert II of France, in Paris, in the presence of all the peers of the kingdom and five bishops.
+From her father she received as a dower all the income normally destined for the Corbie Abbey, which was one of the richest at the time.
+With Adela of France he had three children: Robert I, Baldwin VI and Matilda, who was married to William the Conqueror.